 Just dip my nuts in your chocolate,

 and not in my hand."

-Remembering finally that it was February 14, Minimis hurried over to Valentine's Chocolate Shoppe clutching a red rose meant for the master, but got there minutes too late.
-The shoppe was closed!
+Remembering finally that it was February 14, Minimis hurried over to Valentine's Chocolate Shoppe clutching a red rose, but got there minutes too late.
 Minimis flung himself upon the street and began sobbing.
-He felt he had offended Valentine and would never again taste his exquisite chocolate, let alone feel morally superior enough to ever again make fun of the goofy spelling of "shoppe" either.
+He felt he would never again taste the Bishop's exquisite chocolate.

 "Chocolate!
 Chocolate!" cried out Minimis.
 "At this point I'll even take the stuff the Jewish people put in their Hanukkah Gelt, which tastes worse than eating actual coinage!"